Effective VAT planning aims to ensure that VAT is relatively painless, and that you are reclaiming as much as possible of the VAT you pay.

 How VAT works

 VAT-registered businesses charge VAT on sales of most goods and services.
-VAT is generally charged at standard rate (20%), though there is also a reduced rate (5%) and a zero rate that apply to some goods and services.
+VAT is generally charged at a standard rate (20%), though there is also a reduced rate (5%) and a zero rate that apply to some goods and services.

 If you are VAT-registered, you must charge VAT at the appropriate rate on your sales.
 Whether you are VAT-registered or not, you'll be paying VAT on goods and services you buy from VAT-registered businesses.